bubdm/etlbox.docu/ETLBoxDocu/articles/dataflow/dataflow_generic_nongeneric.md

 In this example code, the data is read from a DbSource into an ExpandoObject.
 The properties SourceCol1 and SourceCol2 are created automatically, because ETLBox will recognize that it is an ExpandoObject and add a property for each column in the source.
-In the RowTransformation, you can convert the ExpandoObject into a dynamic object first, so that you don't get any errros message when you compile your code.
+In the RowTransformation, you can convert the ExpandoObject into a dynamic object first, so that you don't get any errors message when you compile your code.
 Now we can assign a new property to the (same) ExpandoObject - in this case, it's called DestColSum as a sum of the properties SourceCol1 and SourceCol2.
-Now when we write into the destination, ETLBox will see that there is one property on the ExpandoObject which name mathces with the destination column: "DestColSum".
+Now when we write into the destination, ETLBox will see that there is one property on the ExpandoObject which name matches with the destination column: "DestColSum".
 The other two properties (SourceCol1 and SourceCol2) will be ignored, and data from DestColSum will be written into the target.